Ebook: Dedicated hardware readers and mobile software

 An e-reader, also called an e-book reader or e-book device, is a mobile electronic device that is designed primarily for the purpose of reading e-books and digital periodicals.
 An e-reader is similar in form, but more limited in purpose than a tablet.
 In comparison to tablets, many e-readers are better than tablets for reading because they are more portable, have better readability in sunlight and have longer battery life.
+E-reader screens commonly use E Ink technology, which provide better battery life and improved readability in sunlight.

 In July 2010, online bookseller Amazon.com reported sales of e-books for its proprietary Kindle, outnumbered sales of hardcover books for the first time ever during the second quarter of 2010, saying it sold 140 e-books for every 100 hardcover books, including hardcovers for which there was no digital edition.

 By January 2011, e-book sales at Amazon had surpassed its paperback sales.
 In the overall US market, paperback book sales are still much larger than either hardcover or e-book.
 The American Publishing Association estimated e-books represented 8.5% of sales as of mid-2010, up from 3% a year before.
 At the end of the first quarter of 2012, e-book sales in the United States surpassed hardcover book sales for the first time.

 Until late 2013, use of an e-reader was not allowed on airplanes during takeoff and landing by the FAA.
 In November 2013, the FAA allowed use of e-readers on airplanes at all times if it is in Airplane Mode, which means all radios turned off, and Europe followed this guidance the next month.
 In 2014, The New York Times predicted that by 2018 e-books will make up over 50% of total consumer publishing revenue in the United States and Great Britain.